You may enter information in more than one field.

 Foale SIMON Senior Lecturer, College of Arts, Society and Education at James Cook University, Australia Administrative areas: Solomon Islands, Papua New Guinea, Federated States of Micronesia, Australia, Kiribati, Fiji Places: Melanesia, Polynesia Keywords: Political Ecology, Political Economy, Small-scale Fisheries, Social Impact Analysis, Marine Biodiversity, Logging, Land Tenure, Epistemology, Environment, Ethnobotany

-Tuomas Aku Wiljami TAMMISTO PhD Student, Social and Cultural Anthropology (Department of Social Research) at University of Helsinki, Finland Administrative areas: Papua New Guinea Places: Melanesia Keywords: Environment, Exchanges, Land Tenure, Logging, Place, Political Ecology, Statehood, Work, Conservation, Corporations
+Tuomas TAMMISTO Independent researcher, Social and cultural anthropology at University of Helsinki, Finland Administrative areas: Papua New Guinea Places: Melanesia Keywords: Environment, Exchanges, Land Tenure, Logging, Place, Political Ecology, Statehood, Work, Conservation, Corporations

 Annick THOMASSIN PhD Student, Department of Anthropology/Centre for Aboriginal Economic Policy Research at McGill University/Australian National University, Australia Administrative areas: Australia Places: Australia (area), Melanesia Keywords: Bureaucratization, Fisheries, Neo-Colonialism, Political Ecology, Political Economy, Property, Self-Determination, Social-ecological System, Natural Resources, Torres Strait